 What is W3C Validation?

 W3C stands for World Wide Web Consortium.
 Its primary function is to assist site owners in identifying whether their XHTML or HTML documents are properly formatted with a markup language.
-W3C validation informs you of your various web page technical quality.
+W3C validation informs you of your various web pages technical quality.

 W3C validation coding specifications ensure that your web page’s code script adheres to international standards.
 If the source code is as per the W3C guidelines, your website will not experience formatting issues, readability issues, or issues such as slow page load speed.
 W3C validation serves as a hallmark that your website is free of technical flaws.

-Why Use W3C validation?
+Why Use W3C Validation?

-To Improve Rankings:
+Improve SEO Rankings:

 HTML code errors hurt website performance.
 It also has an impact on other aspects of SEO.
 W3C validation detects invalid code that violates search engine rules and puts your web page or site at risk of deindexation.
 Working on such errors right away can improve your ranking.

-Web design is a complex process and a single coding error can negate your entire effort.
+Web design is a complex process, and a single coding error can negate your entire effort.
 However, with international coding standards, you can follow the best approach for web design.
-The W3C validation tool alerts you of various coding errors and mistakes.
+The W3C validation tool alerts you to various coding errors and mistakes.
 Fixing these issues as soon as possible will make your site more user-friendly and reduce load time.
 Keep in mind that your site’s structure and load time are critical for ranking.
 If your web page is poorly designed and users leave immediately after clicking your web page link, your SERP position will suffer.

-Improved User Experience:
+Enhances User Experience:

 W3C validation plays a vital role in improving the user experience.
 It improves your site’s functionality.
 It enables users to easily access and navigate your website.
 Because it identifies and resolves the underlying errors in the site, your user is unlikely to encounter any navigational or load issues.
 Validation works on multimedia content, dynamic pages, and active content to make it compatible with different devices.